 Remember those comments as you read the evidence, er, eh, peer reviewed published medical research on blood pressure medications that follows.
 And we are not an essential oil website, let alone promote the use of snake oil.

 There is more information on the dangers of blood pressure medications than can be covered in one page on this site.
 We are not going into the most damming.
 Herbert found that being on calcium channel blockers for just under 5 years could result in brain shrinkage away from the skull and IQ decreasing.
+But what is a little brain shrinkage when we keep your BP lower?

 Lets look at medications for blood pressure from another side.
 We have provided the links and the comments from the peer reviewed journal articles.